About ISACS > Meet the Staff

 I come to ISACS from a fifteen-year career in philanthropy.
 Most recently, I was the Interim Program Officer in the Population and Reproductive Health (PRH) area at the John D. and Catherine T. MacArthur Foundation in Chicago.
 Previous to working at MacArthur I served as Executive Director of the Girl’s Best Friend Foundation (GBF) in Chicago, which provided support to programs for girls and young women throughout the state of Illinois.

-The majority of my career has been spent at the Moriah Fund, a private foundation in Washington, DC.
+Previously I was at The Moriah Fund, a private foundation in Washington, DC.
 I worked at the Moriah Fund in various capacities for more than 9 years in both administrative and programmatic capacities.
 I have a B.A. in international affairs from Tufts University and a Masters of Public Administration from George Washington University.
 In addition, I attended an independent school - Dwight-Englewood High School in New Jersey.
 I was proud to serve for more than four years as an advisory board member to the Teen-to-Teen Sexuality Education Project now known as Answer at Rutgers University.
-I spend my free time with my young daughter Maya, traveling to see family and friends, practicing yoga, and enjoying everything Chicago has to offer.
+I spend my free time with my daughter Maya, traveling to see family and friends, and enjoying everything Chicago has to offer.